“It’s almost unfair how much intense beauty, great cuisine and amazing aromas are jam-packed into such a compact space.” Ariel Foxman, New York Times

 Assuming you are staying in a hotel in Portovenere, should the ferryboat service be suspended due to weather conditions or rough waters, you can reach La Spezia in 20 minutes by car or by bus.
 At Spezia Centrale station, you can catch one of the frequent trains that depart for the Cinque Terre, about 5-10 minutes away from each other.

 Whether you use the ferryboat or the train, you can buy single tickets or all-day tickets, which allow you to hop on and off and visit all of the Five Lands at your own pace.
-The Cinque Terre Train Card can be bought at any train station at the cost of 12 euro for 1 day (as of April 2015), and gives you access to the national park and its hiking paths, free access to some museums, unlimited train and bus rides within the 5 towns.
+The Cinque Terre Train Card can be bought at any train station and gives you access to the national park and its hiking paths, free access to some museums, unlimited train and bus rides within the 5 towns.
 If you cannot wait to share your exploratory expedition on Instagram or Facebook, you also get your own password to access the free wi-fi network!

 If you are feeling sporty, and depending on the season of the year, you can also hike through the Cinque Terre.
 It takes about 5 hours to hike the entire path between the five villages.
 To experience the wild nature and save time, you can hike one direction, then take the train or ferryboat back!